ProJensen/Microsoft-365-Lab/Lab03-MFA-Enforcement/README.md

 - Enable **Require multifactor authentication**
 - Set the policy state to **On**
 - Disable **Security Defaults** so that the Conditional Access policy could be enforced
-- Create the policy successfully
+- Created the policy successfully

 This step enforces MFA for the selected user when accessing cloud applications.